zdravkov/kendo-docs/api/wrappers/jsp/chart/categoryaxisitem-labels.md

 ### culture `String`

 Culture to use for formatting the dates.
-See
+See Globalization for more information.

 #### Example
     <kendo:chart-categoryAxisItem-labels culture="culture">